IEEEComputerSocietyUNB/WebImageBot/README.md

 ## TODO

-- Bot Father (ID)
-- API to connect with an user
-- Collect a string from the user and repeat
 - Build a webscrapper to collect a url of an image from google search
 - Use (bot.sendPhoto(chat_id=chat_id, photo=url)) to send